The referral service is offered to the public as a free service.

 However, non-personally identifiable visitor information may be provided to other parties for marketing, advertising, or other uses.

-Google's advertising requirements can be summed up by Google's Advertising Principles.
+Google's Advertising Principles can sum up Google's advertising requirements.
 They are put in place to provide a positive experience for users.https://support.google.com/adwordspolicy/answer/1316548?hl=en

 California Online Privacy Protection Act